HelloWorld-n/ThingTheThe_TheTheThing/README.md

 # Info

-For best performance check `/prepare`。
+For best performance check `/prepare` then reset application。